Launceston Tramway Museum is about a local Tasmanian community and the trams they used.

 The Museum evolved out of a restoration society in the 1990s that restored Launceston's only surviving double bogie tram.

 Located in the historic Inveresk Precinct, within walking distance of the CBD, the Museum features a workshop, a large modern display gallery and access to rail track running through the precinct.

-You may wish to take in the ultimate DIY project, the rebuilding of Launceston's very first tram, or discover whatever happened to the trams when you encounter one which had become a chook house.
+You may wish to view the ultimate DIY project, the rebuilding of Launceston's very first tram, or discover whatever happened to the trams when you encounter one that had become a chook house.

 The Museum is adjacent to good parking, cafes and the Queen Victoria Museum and Art Gallery.
 Open with tram rides on Tuesdays, Wednesdays, Thursdays, Fridays, Saturdays and Sundays.